JordanH821/CS-546-Final-Project/README.md

 # CS-546-Final-Project
 ## How to run our application
 - Open a terminal and navigate to the root directory of our project
+- Install Node packages wiht:
+  - `npm i`
 - Seed the database with:
   - `npm run seed`
 - Start the application with: